Romulo-Peres/Real-snake/README.md

 ### Pontentially destructive action
 `Flashing the game image in the first sectors of the pendrive would overwrite the partition table, making the device unusable for normal file management operations.
 You can make it usable again by formatting the device, but all your files will be lost.`

-`Make sure to make a backup before installing the game on your device.`
+`Make sure to create a backup before installing the game on your device.`

 ### On Linux
 Assumming you are inside the `image` directory, this shell command should do the trick: